blbadger/blbadger.github.io/memory-models.md

 ![memory decoder performances](/deep-learning/extended_memory_figure.png)

 From these results it appears that the informational content of the embedding (only 64 parameters in this case) is not saturated even after a relatively long training run such that the loss continues to decrease nearly linearly.
 It seems safe to assume that the embedding-augmented mixer would be a more efficient compression model for a fixed compute applied at training even if the embedding were quantized with 8 or 16 bits per parameter.

+The above results are obtained for flat masked mixers, and as we observed superior training efficiencies with multi-headed mixers of the same size one may expect to find better training properties for embedding-augmented causal mixers as well...

 ### Memory Models